 If you’ve been diagnosed with osteoporosis, then you may be prescribed a bisphosphonate.
 As you know, osteopenia and osteoporosis are the conditions associated with weak or fragile bones having an increased risk for fractures.

 The use of bisphosphonates is also sometimes recommended for women who have a family history of osteopenia and osteoporosis.
 It has been found that these bone disorders are more common in women whose mother or sister suffers from similar conditions.
-But we would recommend working closely with your doctor to understand the state of your bone health and trying exercise and diet as methods for improvement before using one of these drugs.

 How does bisphosphonate work?